 Hello once more everybody.
 I have another question to go through about the CELTA course.
 People ask me:

-First of all, I’ll talk about my experience to give you some background.
+To go into a little more detail on this, I’ll first tell you about my experience to give you some background.
 I did my CELTA back in 2007, which was a very long time ago and it’s a bit sad to think that all those years have passed (!)
 Anyway, I did the course in August 2007 here in the UK.

 I wasn’t as organised as I should have been.
 I came out of the CELTA without really thinking about jobs.
 I didn’t look for jobs for a little while because I was trying to decide what to do, and had personal things to deal with.